 Dryers may positioned side wall to side wall.
-However, a 1/16" (.16 cm) minimum allowance must be made for opening and closing of the control door and the lint door.
-It is suggested that the dryer be positioned about 2-feet (.61 meters) away from the nearest obstruction for ease of installation, maintenance, and service (to be measured from the back guard).
-Refer to the illustration above for details.
+However, a 1/16" minimum allowance must be made for opening and closing of the control door and the lint door.
+It is suggested that the dryer be positioned about two (2) feet away from the nearest obstruction for ease of installation, maintenance, and service (to be measured from the back guard.
+(Refer to the illustration above for details.)